plone/volto/docs/source/configuration/settings-reference.md

     in some particular cases.
     For the moment it admits only one property: `errorPages` whose value is a Boolean.

-    If `extractScripts.errorPages` is `true`, the JS will be inserted into the erorre page.
+    If `extractScripts.errorPages` is `true`, the JS will be inserted into the error page.